-Step three: how to replace the washer
+4. How to replace the washer

 This is where the steps will differ depending on the type of tap you have and the type of repair you need to make.
-If you have a traditional tap, keep reading to learn how to replace the washer or O-ring, if you have a monobloc lever tap, skip to step five to learn how to replace the ceramic disk.
+If you have a traditional tap, keep reading to learn how to replace the washer or O-ring, if you have a monobloc lever tap, skip to step six to learn how to replace the ceramic disk.

 For a traditional tap, use an adjustable spanner to grip the brass valve and turn until it feels loose enough to be able to remove with your hand.
 Then unscrew and remove the washer, check if it looks damaged or worn and replace it with a new one (you might be able to get away with just cleaning it).
 Screw the valve back on and put your tap back together the way you took it apart.

-Step four: how to replace the O-ring
+5. How to replace the O-ring

 The O-ring looks like a slightly bigger washer and is situated at the base of the spout.
 You can use a flat-head screwdriver to remove it, or if you know it definitely needs replacing, you can use scissors to snip it off.
 Replace the O-ring and put your tap back together the same way you took it apart.

-Step five: how to replace the ceramic disc cartridge
+6. How to replace the ceramic disc cartridge

 For a monobloc tap, remove the brass valve (also know at the ceramic disk cartridge) in the same way, using an adjustable spanner and twisting into until it feels loose enough to remove by hand.
 Then screw in your new cartridge and put back your tap in the same order as you took it apart.

-Step six: turn your water back on
+7. Turn your water back on

 Just turn the isolation valve back on to get your water running again.